mewmix/bleak-dash/README.md

 - Compatible with Python 3.11
 - Cross Platform
 - Asynchronous
-- Sensors are not yet supported
-- Dot is not supported

 ## Motivation
 I wanted to use my kids dash robot from my Mac or my Windows machine without reinventing the wheel.